 Because English is a very popular language, American students tend to forget other languages may useful in their present and future life.
 People from Latin America, Asia, and Europe learn English as their second language at a very early age.
 They start studying it once they get into primary school.
 But why don’t people, whose mother language is English, get taught another one–such as Chinese or Spanish–when they are young?

 Studies show that a large amount out of the 335 million people who have English as their main language never even consider learning another one.
-They are certain there is no need to do so because most of the people they meet–even foreigners–can speak English fluently.
+They don’t find a need to because most people they meet–even foreigners–can speak English.
 Even though it is true, English isn’t the most commonly spoken language in the world.
 Chinese is, followed by Spanish and then English.
 But still, people from all over the world take the time to learn English.
 Why don’t those who speak English try to do the same?

 High School and College Language Learning

 Most high schools offer several years of foreign language–typically Spanish, French, German, and Mandarin Chinese.
 Sometimes these classes are mandatory, other times they are electives–but you should take advantage of these courses.

 Additionally, many colleges require a certain number of years of a foreign language before you can be admitted.
 If you lack that, you must take several courses once you attend their school.
 At a college or university, even more languages will be offered.
 Oftentimes, these courses are taught by a native speaker.
 You can even major or minor in one of them!